pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

 }
 ```

-You can also use regular expressions with the filter.
+You can also use regular expressions with the filter [version 3.5.3+].
 For example:

 ```java
 @RunWith(FilteredPactRunner.class)